InsightSoftwareConsortium/ITK/Documentation/UploadBinaryData.md

 and accessible since data is content addressed.
 Specifically, the [hashsum_download] plugin in Girder looks through all public (or private if authenticated) data for files with the given hash.
-Thus, so as long as the file is publically available somewhere on [data.kitware.com], ITK will be able to retrieve the corresponding file.
+Thus, so as long as the file is publicly available somewhere on [data.kitware.com], ITK will be able to retrieve the corresponding file.

 At release time, the release manager will upload and archive repository data